traumverloren/haute-codeture/haute-codeture.md

 ^Create a client that connects to wherever url the mqtt broker is located

-^Whenever the rainbowButton is clicked, sends the program "rainbow" to the broker
+^Whenever the rainbowButton is clicked, sends a message to the broker with topic "lights" with the payload being the string "rainbow"

 ---